-The district shall not be responsible for unauthorized purchases.
+The District shall not be responsible for unauthorized purchases.
 The Superintendent or designee may authorize payment only for those goods and services that have been approved or ratified by the Board of Trustees.
 All athletic purchase orders must go through the AD.
-Confirming purchase orders will be accepted in the case of an emergency or with prior Business Office approval.
-An emergency is defined as a situation which if not corrected, may on the spot, negatively impact the classroom or business operation.
-The purchase of sports uniforms is not an emergency situation.